 5. Vacant possession is required for substantial refurbishment of the dwelling

 6. The landlord intends to change the use of the dwelling

 More Information regarding Notices of Termination can be found here.

 Tenant is residing in the tenancy for duration of 4 years on 1 January 2017.
-From this date it currently is considered a new tenancy and called a further Part 4 tenancy.
-As this is a new tenancy, after the 6 months probationary timeline in which a landlord can terminate the tenancy without giving a reason, the tenant becomes entitled to remain in that tenancy for a total of 6 years unless a landlord wishes to terminate the tenancy for the above listed grounds.
+From this date, it is considered a new tenancy and called a ‘further Part 4’ tenancy.
+As this is a new tenancy, after the 6 months probationary timeline, the tenant becomes entitled to remain in that tenancy for a total of 6 years, unless a landlord wishes to terminate the tenancy for the above listed grounds.
 This ‘further Part 4’ tenancy will expire on 31 December 2022, at which point it will move to a Tenancy of Unlimited Duration if it is continuing.